NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/precourse.rst

 :raw-html:`<br />`

-There are few things to do ***before*** the course starts.
+There are a few things to do ***before*** the course starts.
 Please read carefully and follow the instructions so we can have a good start to the course.
 Contact us in case anything is unclear.

 :raw-html:`<br />`
 :raw-html:`<br />`